Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-z4cypywhIks.md

 # [January 22nd, 2020 Livestream](../2020-01-22.md)
 ## Q&A: Are there plans to put the OST on Spotify?
 https://www.youtube.com/watch?v=z4cypywhIks
-This question was possibly duplicated with a more recent answer: [August 3rd, 2021 Livestream Q&A: Will the soundtrack be released on Spotify?](./yt-HCcWGBc_lDo.md) [https://www.youtube.com/watch?v=HCcWGBc_lDo](https://www.youtube.com/watch?v=HCcWGBc_lDo)
+This question was possibly duplicated with a more recent answer: [August 31st, 2021 Livestream Q&A: Can we get a Satisfactory OST available on Spotify?](./yt-uTcx8PYGUXU.md) [https://www.youtube.com/watch?v=uTcx8PYGUXU](https://www.youtube.com/watch?v=uTcx8PYGUXU)

 ### Topics